 A lunchroom favorite turned into a cozy comfort food!
 Turkey Slop is shredded turkey in a homemade pan gravy ladled over creamy mashed potatoes.
-This is a delicious way to use leftover Thanksgiving turkey!
+This is a delicious and simple way to use up leftover Thanksgiving turkey!
+Serves 4 to 6.

 If you went to junior or high school where I did you are keenly aware of what turkey slop is.